Slamy/STM32-USBFloppyTracer/README.md

 ## Why not use the Greaseweazle or the Kryoflux?

 I had to ask myself this question during the start of this project in fall 2022.
 My [SlamySTM32Floppy](https://github.com/Slamy/SlamySTM32Floppy) was never changed since 2018.
 And even that year is wrong as the project matured during 2016 but wasn't directly uploaded at that time.
 It is now a long time ago and new players have entered the match.
-The [Greaseweazle](https://github.com/keirf/greaseweazle) seems to be a very affordable solution for most users and can be bought preassembled and ready to go for an affordable price.
+The [Greaseweazle](https://github.com/keirf/greaseweazle) seems to be a very affordable solution for most users and can be bought preassembled and ready to go for a low price.
 Even older but maybe also sufficient is the [Kryoflux](https://kryoflux.com/).
 But that device is rather pricy for some people.

 In the end, I just love floppy disks and wanted to use this project to learn Rust but also improve the software architecture of the old project.
 So I decided to give it another shot.